14 injured after bus from Singapore collides with two lorries on Malaysia highway

 All of the injured were sent to the Raja Permaisuri Bainun Hospital for treatment.

-Channel NewsAsia reached out to One Travel & Tours, the operator of the bus involved in the crash, on reports that one passenger died in hospital but they declined to comment on the matter.
+Channel NewsAsia has reached out to One Travel & Tours, the operator of the bus involved in the crash, on reports that one of the injured passengers died in hospital but they declined to comment on the matter.